vipulnaik/diet-exercise-health/notes/human-benchmark-tracker.md

   practice of this test, it does mimic a lot of real-world stuff (notably, remembering 2FA tokens for data entry) so I think I do have prior practice of this in some sense.

+## 2024-05-23: off-cycle update on single-handed typing

+My single-handed typing speeds were 50 wpm for the left hand and 39 wpm for the right hand.
+Overall, this suggests that my two-handed typing speed is close to the sum of my typing speeds with each hand individually.